From our Quilt Design 101 series...

 'Knot' much bang for the buck considering the extra piecing to do.

 This technique would come in handy IF you needed just a wee bit more space in the alternate squares.
-An example would be if the perfect embroidery or applique design filled the alternate square to the very edge.
+An example would be if the perfect embroidery or applique pattern filled the alternate square to the very edge.
 The sashing would give it a frame—a bit of breathing room.

 Arranging 2-fabric blocks in an edge-to-edge, on-point setting completely makes over our Single Chain and Knot quilt.